 Process shots: making the Magic Bars crust

-• Press down firmly.
-I like to use the bottom of a one-cup measuring cup to compress the crust and press it into a nice even layer.
-The tighter and more compact the crust, the better the bars cut.
+• Press firmly: Use the bottom of a 1-cup measuring cup to press the crust into a flat, firm layer.
+A tighter crust will help the bars cut better.

 After the crust, here’s what we add on top and a few notes about the ingredients:

-• Sweetened condensed milk.
-This is the “magic” ingredient that holds everything together and makes these bars gooey and sweet.
+• Sweetened condensed milk helps: This key ingredient holds everything together and makes the bars gooey and sweet.
 See “quick tip” below.

-It’s easy to pick evaporated milk or a similar product by mistake, but only sweetened condensed milk works in this Magic Bars recipe.
-Be sure to get the full-fat variety and avoid sugar-free cans.
-I personally use and love Eagle Brand’s® (not sponsored) sweetened condensed milk.
+Only sweetened condensed milk works for this Magic Bars recipe.
+Be sure to get full-fat, not sugar-free.
+I personally use and love Eagle Brand® (not sponsored).

 Magic Bars in the pan and cut into squares